 The Students' Union is led by students, for students.
 Find out how you can shape the decisions we make - you've got the power!

 At the heart of the Students' Union is Union Council.
-As the highest decision-making body within the Students' Union, it is comprised of Officers and Reps that representing a wide range of demographics, ensuring that we are the true representative voice of students at Hallam.
+As the highest decision-making body within the Students' Union, it is comprised of Officers and Reps that represent a wide range of student groups, ensuring that we are the truly reflective voice of students at Hallam.
 There are also six elected open space reps that act as additional represenatives of the student body.

 Please email Representation & Democracy Manager Ed Robinson (email@example.com) if you would like to attend as an observer or require support with working on a policy.

 The following schedule is for the Academic Year 2022/23.

 Motion deadline: TBC

 If there's something you're passionate about, that you think the Students' Union could make a difference on, then why not see if you can make it an official policy?